Am I Abusing or Disciplining My Child?Discipline instills education. Abuse instills fear.

 - Inappropriate fear of a parent or a caretaker

 - Unusual shyness, or wariness of physical contact

 - Antisocial behavior such as running away or substance abuse

 - Reluctance to go home

 The information above was obtained from Hamilton County Job and Family Services Website in Ohio

 Parents can and should discipline their children.
 It is a parent’s job to teach their children about expectations, rules, morals and values.
 Children need to be given consistent discipline to be taught right from wrong, to be kept safe and to learn what they can and cannot do.
 “The goal of discipline is to create an orderly, predictable, stable, and fun world to enjoy and grow healthy,” according to Prevent Child Abuse North Dakota’s website.
 Discipline helps children to learn and change their behavior.

-Child abuse can result when discipline or attempts to control a child become excessive and injures the child.
+Child abuse results when discipline or attempts to control a child become excessive and injures the child.